pereznetworks/Library-Manager/README.md

 # TD-Project10: Build a Library Manager

+This is Project 10, part of TeamTreehouse, Tech Degree, Full Stack JavaScript, Unit 10

 # Project status

   As of April 2019, due to reported vulnerability for which there is as of yet no patch, the npm package sequelize-cli has been removed from this project.